check

 Q6.
 How much of a priority is it to help everyone in the organisation understand and work better with data?

-Why it's important: Data literacy empowers employees to make informed decisions and contribute to a data-driven culture.
+Data literacy empowers employees to make informed decisions and contribute to a data-driven culture.

 Potential outcomes of success: Increased data fluency across the organisation, better use of data in daily work, and more informed decision-making at all levels.